benmarwick/2020-ZGD-stone-artifacts/README.md

 This repository contains the data and code for our paper:

-Hongliang Lu, Xinglong Zhang, Yaping Qin, Guobing Yang, Yun Chen, Pengchen Xu, Ming Huang, Ming Jiang, Ben Marwick & Yue Hu (2024) New Evidence of Human Occupation in Southwest China Since 44,800 Years ago, *Lithic Technology* <http://doi.org/10.1080/01977261.2024.2435718>
+Hongliang Lu, Xinglong Zhang, Yaping Qin, Guobing Yang, Yun Chen, Pengchen Xu, Ming Huang, Ming Jiang, Ben Marwick & Yue Hu (2024) New Evidence of Human Occupation in Southwest China Since 44,800 Years ago, *Lithic Technology* <http://doi.org/10.1080/01977261.2024.2435718> [PDF](/paper/Hongliang-el-al-2024-Zhaoguodong.pdf)

 ## Contents

 The analysis directory contains:

 -   [:file_folder: paper](/paper): The Quarto document in this folder contains R code that produced several of the figures in the paper.
-To reproduce the key finding of the paper, start with this qmd file
+To reproduce the key finding of the paper, start with this qmd file.
+A [PDF](/paper/Hongliang-el-al-2024-Zhaoguodong.pdf) of the published paper is also in this folder.
 -   [:file_folder: data](/data): Data used in the analysis
 -   [:file_folder: figures](/analysis/figures): Plots and other illustrations

 ## Licenses